Trinity-LA/Trinity-Launcher/README.md

 *(For a detailed guide, refer to [docs/BUILD.md](docs/BUILD.md))*

-if you wanna use nix run:
+if you wanna use nix run only for test compile:
 ```
 nix --extra-experimental-features "nix-command flakes" develop
 ```